-AllerAssist is my first go to when I think of allergies as a result of our environment.
-It is estimate that 1 in 5 people, 50 million Americans suffer from allergies on a regular basis.
-Many people are unaware that there are so many natural things that can be done in order to slow down this hyper-immune response and reduce histamine levels within the body.
-This is what the product AllerAssist is designed to help you accomplish with its research proven, scientific backed ingredients.
+Many people are unaware that there are natural allergy relief supplements to slow down the hyper-immune response and reduce histamine levels within the body.
+This is what the product AllerAssist is designed to help you accomplish with its research-proven, scientific backed ingredients.

-This is the acetylated form of the essential amino acid L-cystein that works as a precursor the master antioxidant in the body glutathione.
+This is the acetylated form of the essential amino acid L-cysteine that works as a precursor the master antioxidant in the body glutathione.
 Glutathione is the most powerful and important antioxidant in the body as it plays significant roles in overall health and wellbeing.
 NAC plays a significant role in antioxidant protection, reduction of inflammation, and detoxification.
-Lastly the NAC plays as a natural mucolytic by reducing the viscosity of the mucous at the time of a hyper immune response.
+Lastly the NAC plays as a natural mucolytic by reducing the viscosity of the mucous at the time of a hyperimmune response.

 Bromelain is an enzyme complex that is found in the stem of the pineapple plant.
 It combats hypersensitive immune reactions by modulating the inflammatory reaction as a result of your environment.
 In countries like Germany it is approved as a treatment for micro-inflammations and related discomforts.
 Research studies have identified its positive effects on controlling edema, tissue permeability and vasodilation.
 It also enhances the absorption of bioflavonoids like quercetin.